YannMagnin/sh-elf-vhex/README.md

 ## Supported version list

-Note that GCC `12.x` will never be supported since many critical bugs has been found for the superh backend (https://gcc.gnu.org/bugzilla/show\_bug.cgi?id=106609)
+Note that GCC `12.x` will never be supported since many critical bugs have been found for the superh backend (https://gcc.gnu.org/bugzilla/show\_bug.cgi?id=106609)

+- GCC `13.2.0` and binutils `2.41`
 - GCC `11.2.0` and binutils `2.31`

 ## Special thanks